rayes0/scripts/README.md

 The default behaviour of cutefetch can be configured with the environment variables.
 You may declare these either in a file run by bash on startup (eg: `~/.bashrc`), or manually using `export VARIABLE=VALUE`.

-Optionally, these variables may also be declared in a configuration file located at

 ### Variables

 ```sh